karthik0010/Assuredoc/3-Test Flow/flow creation using multiple node.md

 ![flow](./TestFlowImages/E3.png)

 4. Click on the delay node, adjust the slider to the desired time, and the duration will be displayed on the node.
- note: The condition option will only be enabled under a suite node.
-Ensure that you've added a suite node before attempting to add a condition node.

 ![flow](./TestFlowImages/E4.png)